-2 British Australians and Australian citizen held in Iran
+2 British-Australians and Australian citizen held in Iran

 The three are held in Tehran’s Evin prison, where British Iranian Nazanin Zaghari-Ratcliffe, 41, has been detained since 2016 on spying charges, the newspaper reported.

-The women are thought to be the first British passport-holders who do not also have Iranian nationality to have been imprisoned by Tehran in recent years, the newspaper said.
+The women are thought to be the first British passport holders who do not also have Iranian nationality to have been imprisoned by Tehran in recent years, the newspaper said.

 The blogger was being held in the same ward for female political prisoners as Zaghari-Ratcliffe, the newspaper reported.

-Iranian authorities told the blogger she was being held as part of a plan to facilitate a prisoner swap with Australia, the newspaper reported, citing an anonymous source with knowledge of the cases.
+Iranian authorities told the blogger she was being held as part of a plan to facilitate a prisoner swap with Australia, the newspaper said, citing an anonymous source with knowledge of the cases.

-The couple were in Iran as part of a trip that started in Australia three years ago, the newspaper reported.
+The couple were in Iran as part of a trip that started in Australia three years ago, the paper reported.

 ABC reported the two cases were not connected.